Michael Green (physicist)

 Michael Boris Green FRS HonFInstP (born 22 May 1946) is a British physicist and a pioneer of string theory.
-He is Professor of Theoretical Physics in the School of Physics and Astronomy at Queen Mary University of London, emeritus professor in the Department of Applied Mathematics and Theoretical Physics and a Fellow of Clare Hall, Cambridge.
+He is a professor of theoretical physics in the School of Physics and Astronomy at Queen Mary University of London, emeritus professor in the Department of Applied Mathematics and Theoretical Physics and a Fellow of Clare Hall, Cambridge.
 He was Lucasian Professor of Mathematics from 2009 to 2015.

-Education and background
+Early life and education

 Green was born the son of Genia Green and Absalom Green.
 He attended William Ellis School in London and Churchill College, Cambridge where he graduated with a Bachelor of Arts with first class honours in theoretical physics (1967) and a PhD in elementary particle theory (1970).